RIGGING SOFTWARE

 Artists use the term “skeletal animation” interchangeably with the term “rigging.”

 Skeletal animation is a 3D animation technique that endows the 3D model of a character or an object with a set of interconnected “bones,” which are then animated.
-Bones in the skeleton can have weight assigned to them to determine how much influence they have over a 3D model's vertices, and one bone’s movement will determine how other connected bones move as well, making animation more realistic and less laborious.
+Bones in the skeleton can have weight assigned to them to determine how much influence they have over a 3D model’s vertices.
+One bone’s movement will determine how other connected bones move as well, making animation more realistic and less laborious.

 Do animators do rigging?

-Visual artists may learn all or most 3D animation techniques, but whether the same person works on both rigging and animation depends on the individual job.
+Artists may learn all or most 3D animation techniques, but whether one person works on both rigging and animation depends on the individual job.

-Big-budget productions like feature-length 3D animated movies tend to use specialists in each area, such as rigging, animating, modeling, compositing, texturing, etc. For more generalist jobs, a single 3D artist will need to do more than one thing, such as both rigging and animating.
+Big-budget productions like feature-length 3D animated movies tend to use specialists in each area, such as rigging, animating, modeling, compositing, texturing, and more.
+For smaller or more generalist jobs, a single 3D artist might do more than one thing, such as both rigging and animating.

-Some rigging software also includes the option to perform automatic rigging.
+Some 2D and 3D rigging software also includes the option to perform automatic rigging.
 However, most professional productions would want to tweak the automated rigging for best results.

 What is the purpose of rigging in 3D animation?